cdapio/cdap/cdap-docs/developer-guide/source/tools.rst

   file-drop-zone load <file-path> <observer>

-You can refer to authentication client Usage for Java here - :ref:`Authentication Client-Java <AuthClientJava>`
+You can refer to :ref:`Authentication Client Usage for Java. <AuthClientJava>`

 .. _AuthClientJava:

 Authentication Client - Java ............................
-The authentication client Java API is for fetching the access token from the authentication service.
+The Authentication Client Java API fetches access tokens from the authentication service.

 Supported Actions
 +++++++++++++++++